howshekilledit/stratagema/README.md

    Once steps one and two are completed, running `python3 stratagema.py` or `python runner.py` should start game play and run continuosly.
 However, without completing step 3, the game cannot be won.
 You can cancel the run with `CTRL+C`.

-3. Update the moves function, so it appends a move that spreads the player's color for each diagonal neighbor whose color is different from the player's.
+3. Update the moves function ti include **spread** moves as well as **swap** moves.
+For each diagonal neighbor whose color is different from the player's, a move that spreads the player's color to its neighbor should be appended.
 Note the use of  [`deep_copy`](https://docs.python.org/3/library/copy.html) used to add **swap** moves.
 You will want to also use this for **spread** moves.

 4. With a 2 X 2 grid, the game is simple enough that random play will lead to an eventual win.
 But what happens if you expand the grid?
 Update `toobig.py` with more cells and columns, and run it to see what happens.
 Keep updating until it's too big to be solved quickly.
 See if you can change the display params so that the board renders nicely at a reasonable size.
 (You can also update the colors!)